andrecorreaneto/terraform-oci-cis-landing-zone-policies/README.md

 - *cislz-consumer-groups-storage: vision-storage-admin-group*: the value communicates the group name that consumes compartment resources from a *storage* admin perspective.
 - *cislz-consumer-groups-exainfra: vision-exainfra-admin-group*: the value communicates the group name that consumes compartment resources from an *exainfra* (Exadata Cloud Service infrastructure) admin perspective.

-Per applied tags the module attaches the following policy to this compartment:
+Per applied tags the module attaches the following policy to *vision-network-cmp* compartment:

 ```
 allow group vision-network-admin-group to read all-resources in compartment vision-network-cmp